 Northern Alberta Training will be:

-Also mandatory is completion of Volunteer Waiver/Criminal Record/Child Welfare Intervention Record Check forms.
+Also mandatory is completion of Volunteer Waiver, Police/Child Welfare Intervention Record Check forms.
 As recognition of your commitment, Adult Volunteers will receive a sliding scale honorarium of $0-$250, depending on need.

 What Types of Adult Volunteer Roles Are There?

 Adult Volunteers play a key role at Camp fYrefly.
 Acting as a resource for both Youth Leaders and campers, they help to enhance the Camp fYrefly experience and serve to open-up spaces for informal education and intergenerational role modeling.
 Volunteers are there to support and provide guidance at Pod meetings, meals, special events, workshops and free time to build relationships and mentor Youth Leaders and campers.
 Many Adult Volunteers also choose to run programming and workshops of their own, or lead activities during free-time blocks.